jpegleg/k3s-dragon-eggs/README.md

 ```

 From there, we can `calicoctl delete gnp default-deny` etc, do the zypper updates, then reapply the policies.

+Instead of dropping the policy in an enterprise environment, we might have calico enterprise installed with the DNS based egress out to the internet repo, or alternatively have a local RPM repo that zypper is further configured to use.

 #### CICD without an image registry option